 - a new pedestrian bridge across the Torrens River, enabling an estimated 20,000 fans to walk to the Oval from Adelaide city centre

 To preserve the ground’s unique atmosphere, sightlines from within the stadium of Adelaide Cathedral and surrounding parkland have been safeguarded.
 The historic North Mound has been retained as open space.

 The spectacular Southern Stand roof is formed by a single shell with a stiffening perimeter truss – a highly efficient structural combination weighing around 57kg/m2.
 Its shape is a toroid, meaning it’s not perfectly curved, with each connection unique in geometry.
 The southern roof is 147m wide x 65m cantilever and 16m rise; the eastern roof is 177m wide x 47m cantilever and 5m camber with 35m span trusses.

 Construction was sequenced around test matches scheduled to be played during the early stages of the programme.
 The pitch had to be lifted and relaid to meet international standards for soccer, and as cricket is best viewed end-on and football side-on, the stadium has been designed to accommodate two sets of media and spectator requirements.

-Existing and new elements were brought together and the highly valued surrounding parkland was carefully integrated into the composition to enable Adelaide Oval to acquire a new iconic identity, one that enhances the way Adelaide is viewed without destroying the essential imagery of the city within the park.
+Existing and new elements were brought together and the valued surrounding parkland was integrated into the composition to enable Adelaide Oval to acquire a new iconic identity, one that enhances the way Adelaide is viewed without destroying the essential imagery of the city.

 Client: Government of Australia/Stadium Management Authority Limited